Geography

 The east of Jordan is an arid plateau, irrigated by oases

 and seasonal rivers.
+Here you will find the barren moon-like landscape of the Wadi Rum desert.
 The vast majority of the population is based in the north

 west due to its fertile soil and higher rainfall.
 In the west of the country